Azure/azure-sdk-for-android/CONTRIBUTING.md

 - To make code changes, or contribute something new, please follow the [GitHub Forks / Pull requests model](https://help.github.com/articles/fork-a-repo/): Fork the repo, make the change and propose it back by submitting a pull request.

-- Refer to the [wiki](https://github.com/Azure/azure-sdk-for-java/wiki/Building#testing-for-spotbugs-and-checkstyle-issues) to learn about how Azure SDK for java generates CheckStyle, SpotBugs, Jacoco, and JavaDoc reports.
+- Refer to the [Code Quality guide](https://github.com/Azure/azure-sdk-for-java/blob/main/docs/contributor/code-quality.md) to learn about how Azure SDK for java generates CheckStyle, SpotBugs, Jacoco, and JavaDoc reports.

 - There are two Maven projects in the repo.
-Refer to the [wiki](https://github.com/Azure/azure-sdk-for-java/wiki/Building#pomclientxml-vs-pomdataxml) to learn about project structure for each.
+Refer to the [build guide](https://github.com/Azure/azure-sdk-for-java/blob/main/docs/contributor/building.md) to learn about project structure for each.

 Pull Requests
 -------------